- 30 Jul 2020

 Digital connectivity has never been more vital than it has proven to be during the last few months, whether supporting our health and emergency services or in enabling people to work or study from home and stay connected to friends and family.

 The telecoms sector is also critical in supporting the development and growth of Scotland’s economy, especially in more remote areas and in support of a resilient and green recovery from the impacts of COVID-19.

-This is an update to the 9 April Coronavirus (COVID-19): statement to telecommunications operators which confirmed the role of telecoms as part of our critical national infrastructure (CNI) and confirmed the key worker status of telecoms staff who have been undertaking critical maintenance and repairs throughout this challenging period.
+This is a further update to the 30 July Coronavirus (COVID-19): statement to telecommunications operators which confirmed the role of telecoms as part of our critical national infrastructure (CNI) and confirmed the key worker status of telecoms staff who have been undertaking critical maintenance and repairs throughout this challenging period.

 This update does not constitute legal advice.

-Since then, feedback from operators and the Communications Workers’ Union on both the Decision Framework and Scotland’s Route Map has helped to inform our view that in line with construction and road works, telecoms activity is well placed to be at the forefront of the transition towards a full restart, using experience gained throughout the last months as the bedrock for a safe return to work.
+The Scottish Government has engaged with operators and the Communications Workers’ Union to inform our view that in line with construction and road works, telecoms activity is well placed to continue, using experience gained throughout the previous months as restrictions eased to allow activity to resume.